François Brousse: Studies on astronomy

 Furthermore, Brousse was not indifferent to news of UFOs that the press diffused between 1952 and 1954.
 More than fifteen articles on the subject appeared in the newspaper L’Indépendant.
 "Non identified flying objects, as the Americans say, furrowed our atmosphere before the noses of officials.
 This significant event shook up the people."
 (Brousse, "Soucoupes volantes à travers les âges", (Flying Saucers Throughout the Ages) newspaper Midi Libre, Perpignan, January 4, 1955).
 In his article, he considers life on Mars as plausible : "Is there life on Mars?
 Why not ?"
 (Newspaper L’Indépendant Perpignan, November 30, 1954).
 The possibility of life on another planet in the Solar System is approached in La Lune fille et mère de la Terre (The Moon, Daughter and Mother of the Earth with advanced explanations to understand the mysterious lunar relief (magazine Sources Vives, Perpignan, No. 5, April 1958).

 In 1958, still following the law of Flammarion, Brousse enlarged the planetary family with two "trônes de ténèbres" (seats of darkness), Bacchus and Hercules, respectively 33.9 and 79.5 billion miles from the Sun (magazine Agni, Perpignan, No. 18, Winter 1958).
 With flourishing growth, in 1960, he suggested the existence of a new planet named "Flora" 18.6 billion miles from the Sun in his book De Pythagore à Camille Flammarion (From Pythagoras to Camille Flammarion) (magazine Sources Vives, Perpignan, No. 14, Winter 1960).
 The text builds on his previous writings and follows a hypothesis developed in 1952 by the Italian seismologist Bendandi.

 Still mentally agile at the end of his life, he enlarged the Solar System to 24 planets whose distances and revolutions are specified in La Trinosophie de l’Étoile polaire (The Polar Star Trinosophia) (Ed.
-La Licorne Ailée, Clamart, 1990, pgs.
-29-30).
+La Licorne Ailée, Clamart, 1990, pp. 29–30).
 He took into account links to nuclear magic numbers and the 24 arcana of the Tarot.